jackh726/bigtools/README.md

 Renaming the `bigtools` binary to any of the subcommands (case-insensitive) allows you to run that subcommand directly.

+The `bigtools` CLI binaries can be installed through `crates.io` (`cargo install bigtools`) or [`conda`](https://anaconda.org/bioconda/bigtools/).
+Additionally, pre-built binaries can be downloaded through [Github releases](https://github.com/jackh726/bigtools/releases).

 ## Python wrapper

 Also included in this repo is a Python wrapper, `pybigtools` written using [`PyO3`](https://pyo3.rs/).

 See the `pybigtools` 🐍 [API Documentation](https://bigtools.readthedocs.io/en/latest).

+The `pybigtools` package can be used as a dpendency either through [pypi](https://pypi.org/project/pybigtools/) or [conda](https://anaconda.org/bioconda/pybigtools/).

 ## Benchmarks
 [Benchmarks]: #Benchmarks

 Benchmarks are included in the `./bench` directory.
 They require `python` to run.

 Multiple tools are compared against the comparable UCSC tools.
 For completeness, both single-threaded and multi-threaded (when available) benchmarks are included.
+Multiple different configuration options are benchmarked across multiple replicates, but a summar is available in the table below:

 <img src="https://github.com/jackh726/bigtools/raw/master/assets/bigtools-bench.png"></img></a>

+## How to cite

+This repository contains contains a `CITATION.cff` file with citation information.
+Github allows you to get a citation in either APA or BibTeX format; this is available in "Cite this repository" under About.